adamforbes92/speedPulser/README.md

 ### More Detailed Instructions
 The last file on GitHub is the 'Installation Guide' and provides more detail.

+### Purchase
+If you want to purchase an assembled SpeedPulser, you can do so here: [SpeedPulser - Forbes Automotive](https://forbes-automotive.com/products/speedpulser)

 ## Basic Wiring
 Only three wires are required to operate the SpeedPulser: